 Dmitry Esterov, D.O., is the medical director of Mayo Clinic's Traumatic Brain Injury Model System, a longitudinal multicenter initiative examining patients' courses of recovery and outcomes after traumatic brain injury.
 The system's research contributes to evidence-based rehabilitation interventions to improve the lives of people with traumatic brain injuries.

 Dr. Esterov's research interests include population-based epidemiology of brain injuries.
 This involves understanding long-term outcomes after traumatic brain injury, including the development of post-traumatic epilepsy, psychiatric disorders, neurodegenerative disorders and stroke.
 He seeks to understand both the risk factors and protective factors that can influence cognitive and psychiatric recovery after brain injury.

-- Community-based randomized pragmatic clinical trials.
-Dr. Esterov is a co-investigator on a TBIMS study that seeks to test a model of care that improves access by providing brain rehabilitation resources remotely, including patients in underserved areas of Minnesota, Iowa, North Dakota and South Dakota.
+- Community-based, randomized, pragmatic clinical trials.
+Dr. Esterov is a co-investigator on a Traumatic Brain Injury Model System study testing a model of care that improves access to care by providing brain rehabilitation resources remotely.
+It includes patients in underserved areas of Minnesota, Iowa, North Dakota and South Dakota.

 Significance to patient care